phoenix-rtos/phoenix-rtos-doc/building/toolchain.md

 # Toolchain

-The Phoenix-RTOS provides its toolchain, based on GNU CC.
+Phoenix-RTOS provides its toolchain, based on GNU CC.
 It's divided into the following parts

 - arm-phoenix
 - i386-pc-phoenix